Thinking Metal : The Blog

 I saw my first Punk Rocker one Saturday morning in September of 1977.

 My father and I were about our usual business, which is to say that we were notionally doing the normal Saturday shop in Eldon Square, Newcastle.
 I was my usual depressed self, standing off to one side in a scruffy hand-me-down anorak, wondering why all of the gorgeous, fit, athletic teenage girls wouldn’t look at me.
 On the other hand, my Dad was busy chatting up the girls in H. R. Orange, as was his habit.
 I always wondered why these ladies seemed interested in a balding, over-the-hill, pot-bellied old knacker.
 Still do, frankly.
-Anyway, this morning, like any other Satuirday morning, was fairly typical of the studied blandness that was Britain in the Jubilee-obsessed mid-70’s.
+Anyway, this morning, like any other Saturday morning, was fairly typical of the studied blandness that was Britain in the Jubilee-obsessed mid-70’s.

 And then something truly wonderful happened.